fullcalendar/fullcalendar-docs/INSTALL-GUIDE.md

 #### Option 2: Composable Components

-Alternatively, install exactly the plugins you, customize the views, or customize the toolbar:
+Alternatively, install exactly the plugins you need, customize the views, or customize the toolbar:

 ```jsx
 import { useCalendarController } from '@fullcalendar/react'